Cash ISAs (sometimes called NISAs) are savings accounts that pay interest that is free of income tax.

 - If you want to change providers – for example, if you find another ISA that is offering a better interest rate - then you must ask your new provider to sort the transfer in order to maintain the tax free status of your savings.

-- Your current provider may charge a penalty for transferring.
+- Your current provider might charge a penalty for transferring.
 Check for any fees or charges to make sure transferring is still worthwhile.

 - You can transfer your current Cash ISA, as well as your ISAs from previous years.
 Cash ISAs from previous tax years can be split – with some money going to one provider and the rest to others.
 However, the full amount you’ve contributed during the current tax year must be transferred to the new provider.